alain17-web/restaurantManager/README.md

 <h2>How it works</h2>

+<h3>Orders</h3>

 Let's start by the waiter/ress taking an order at the restaurant with a tablet.
 In order to imitate writing down a customer's order, pressing the "New order" button will trigger a function that randomly picks a number of customers as well as drinks and dishes.
-The selected items show in a MUI-Accordion
+The selected items show in a MUI-Accordion on the Restaurant page.

 <img width="442" alt="newOrder" src="https://github.com/user-attachments/assets/412f1603-bbec-4383-929a-1a0d6ff75ad2">

-Once the order is submitted, it is visible in the dashboard where a notification appears
+Once the order is successfully submitted, it becomes visible in the dashboard where a notification appears

 <img width="387" alt="notif" src="https://github.com/user-attachments/assets/bca41560-ae3c-4440-89c3-8255c3660cb2">